dylnslck/micrograph/docs/data-modeling.md

 ...
 ```

-You can also transform the data in the schema without having to mess with your business-logic layer.
+You can also transform the relationship data right in the schema without having to mess with your business-logic layer.
 So, if the `User` class's `blogs` method returns a normal array, you have an opportunity to transform it into the shape required by your `output` key:

 ```js
 // schema.js